 Council has established five types of reserves, three of which are restricted, being reserves with rules set by legal obligation restricting the use to which the funds may be put.
 These are Trust Reserves, Development Reserves and Special Reserves.
 The remaining Council-created reserves are discretionary reserves, established for the fair and transparent use of monies.
 These are Operating Reserves and Renewal (Depreciation) Reserves.
 Reserves are not held separately in cash, and funds are managed as part of treasury management.
 Details of reserves, their general purposes, projected opening balances, movements over the Annual Plan year, and closing balances are presented in the following tables, and are also available on Council's website, www.waitaki.govt.nz.

-Restricted Reserves Projected Opening Balance at 1 July 2022 Forecast withdrawals and transfers from reserves Projected Closing Balance at 30 June 2023 \$000 \$000 \$000 \$000 Trust Reserves Funded from sources external to Council, subject to binding conditions regarding their use.
+Restricted Reserves Forecast deposits and transfers to reserves \$000 Forecast withdrawals and transfers from reserves \$000 Closing Balance at Trust Reserves Funded from sources external to Council, subject to binding conditions regarding their use.
 The largest relates to Resource Management Act financial contributions.
 Many of the funds are to support cultural facilities.
 1,775 445 (325) 1,895 Development Reserves Reserves to record and allocate funds received under Council's Development Contributions policy.
 8,470 1,699 (5,462) 4,707 Special Reserves Similar to Trust Reserves, as they have a specific purpose, but as they are Council-created, Council has more discretion over their use.
 The largest are the Disaster Fund and the Community Housing Reserve.
 10,450 1,485 (650) 11,285